rush2406/Diabetic-Retinopathy-detection/README.md

 ![](confusion_matrix.png)

 Thus the model shows promising scope for real time deployment.
-We're currently working on techniques to reduce the size of the model
+We're currently working on techniques to reduce the size of the model.

 We have also proposed features extraction techniques using digital image processing.

 # Dataset

 Kaggle APTOS 2019 https://www.kaggle.com/c/aptos2019-blindness-detection/data

-We've used further used augmentation techniques to create a balanced dataset having ~1000 images per class.A
+We've used further used augmentation techniques to create a balanced dataset having ~1000 images per class.

 # Files
 1) Avg_final.py - A Keras file with code for training and testing the performance of ensemble model.